Nonso30/alx-system_engineering-devops/0x02-shell_redirections/README.md

 a script for js delete
-a script for adding 11 directories a script for creating newest files a script that takes a list of words as input and prints only words that appear exactly onc
+a script for adding 11 directories a script for creating newest files a script that takes a list of words as input and prints only words that appear exactly Display lines containing the pattern “root” from the file /etc/passwd